dpxdoss/Simple_Kernel_Builder/README.md

 # Guide
 - fork this repo
 - update your build.yml
+( for regular building )
-- then go to action > workflow > start building.
+- then go to action >
+- Build Kernel >
+- run workflow >
+- enter your sources
+- Run workflow
 #

 by dantepaulxd / danteoss